isuruwg/certified-kubernetes-administrator-course/docs/02-Core-Concepts/10-Pods.md

 - POD introduction
 - How to deploy pod?

-#### Kubernetes doesn't deploy containers directly on the worker node.
+Kubernetes doesn't deploy containers directly on the worker node.

+- A pod is a single instance of an application
+- A pod is the smallest object that you can create in K8S

   ![pod](../../images/pod.PNG)